yoavfeld/final-project/code/fc_network_cov/README.md

 This Folder contains code to create correlations matrices for twins predictions (twin_pred folder)

-Scripts in this folder, is running on 718x900 data that was parcelated by [parcellate script](/code/parcellate/parcellate.m)
+Scripts in this folder, is running on 718x900 data that was parcellated by [parcellate script](/code/parcellate/parcellate.m)

 # Entry Points